chessmasterhong/impact-atmosphere/README.md

 The plugin's source code is released under the [MIT Licence](LICENCE).

+This plugin requires the [Impact game engine](http://impactjs.com).
+The game engine is under the terms of a separate [commercial licence](http://impactjs.com/impact-commercial-software-license-agreement) and is not provided with the plugin.

-All artwork is available under separate licences.
+All artworks are available under their own separate licences.
 For their licencing details, visit the respective link under the Additional Resources section of the README.